 I think you’ll love the recipe because it’s not really hard to make, but according to the emcee in Carrbridge Scotland at The Golden Spurtle, it is “orgasmic.”
 Seriously-I have a video to prove it.

 My husband insists I need to set up a booth at the Texas State Fair and sell these.
 I’m content with just knowing that I’m the mommy of this recipe.

 - 1 1/2 quarts peanut oil for frying

 - 1 cup Bob's Red Mill Steel Cut Oats

-- Add walnuts and raisins; stir well and continue to cook, covered, on medium heat 5-10 more minutes, stirring occasionally.
-When apples are tender and oats are cooked, transfer to a bowl that is sitting inside an ice-filled bowl to decrease temperature before filling eggroll wrappers.
+Add walnuts and raisins; stir well and continue to cook, covered, on medium heat 5-10 more minutes, stirring occasionally.
+When apples are tender and oats are cooked, transfer to a bowl to cool slightly.

-- With a corner of an eggroll wrapper pointed towards you, place 2-3 Tablespoons of filling in the middle and spread from side to side, leaving 1 inch on sides.
+With a corner of an eggroll wrapper pointed towards you, place 2 Tablespoons of filling in the middle and spread from side to side, leaving 1 inch on each side.
 Pull up bottom corner and snuggly cover filling.
 Bring each side corner over, and pat edges of remaining top corner with water.
 Roll to seal, making sure the end is tucked under.
 Repeat for remaining egg rolls.

-- Cook, 3 at a time in heated oil for 1 minute on each side, or until golden and crispy.
+Cook 3 at a time in heated oil for 1 minute on each side, or until golden and crispy.
 Drain well on paper towels.
 Repeat with remaining egg rolls.
 When ready to serve, cut each diagonally and stand one up; Sprinkle with sifted powdered sugar.
-Serve warm with a dipping sauce of chilled orange marmalade mixed with honey, if desired.
-Makes 12
+Serve warm.